 Data flow path

-After link disappears, error is propagated upstream
+After the link disappears, an error is propagated upstream

 HWMP+ uses Path Error (PERR) message to notify that a link has disappeared.
 The message is propagated to all upstream nodes up to the data source.
-The source on PERR reception restarts path discovery process.
+The source on PERR reception restarts the path discovery process.

 Q. How is this better than RSTP?